parasek/concretecms-theme/README.md

     ##### Code linters #####
     ########################

-    You should probably can configure your IDE, to lint your scss/js files on save.
+    You should probably configure your IDE, to lint your scss/js files on save.
     Though manual commands are always available.
     Those below are only "aliases", check "package.json" to see what they actually do.